ChrisLTD/ChrisLTD.com/_posts/2017-06-05-wwdc-2017-keynote-highlights.md

 ---
 layout: post
-title: WWDC 2017 Keynote hot takes
+title: WWDC 2017 Keynote highlights
 ---

 Today at WWDC, Apple announced a boatload of software updates and three new hardware products.
 These are my notes arranged by platform and appearance in the keynote: